sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/concat-columns.rst

 Concat Columns
 ==============

-This example concats column in the input dataset with the specified separator.
+This example concats columns in the input dataset with the specified separator.

 Workflow